-Flatulence or gas can be annoying and embarrassing, but it is something that just about everyone has experienced to varying degrees.
+Flatulence or gas can be annoying and embarrassing, but it is something everyone experiences in varying degrees.
 The good news is that you do not have to endure it.
 Well, at least not all the time.

 The first step toward lessening gas is learning what causes it.
 Most intestinal gas in healthy people results from bacterial fermentation in the colon.
 Complex carbohydrates are the cause of the rectal gas we pass.
 These include certain sugars, starch, and fiber.

 A normal diet contains a lot of carbohydrates that aren't digested by enzymes in the small intestine.
 Instead, they are dumped into the colon.
-Carbohydrates end up in the colon everyday, where they're digested by bacteria.
+These carbohydrates end up in the colon everyday, where they're digested by bacteria.
 This fermentation by bacteria gives off gas.

 The meanest gas-producing carbohydrates, raffinose and stachyose, are found in beans.
 These include kidney beans, lima beans, black beans, navy beans, and soybeans.